esoreq/Day_one/_episodes/03-ANACONDA_101.md

 ## Let's create a new environment
+Armed with this information we will now create our first environment.

-We will call this environment `FSL_sandbox` and we will call `conda env list` only if we were successful in creating our new environment.
+We will call this environment `FSL_sandbox` for reason i will explain in our next session.

 ~~~bash
 conda create --name bash_sandbox && conda env list
 ~~~

+Recall that using a double `&` symbol means that the next command is only executed if the first one was successful.

 ~~~
 # conda environments: